purr-platform/purr1/documentation/overview.md

-# Canel.és
+# Purr

+> **NOTE**: this describes an older version of the system.

-Canel.és is a programming language framework, designed primarily for teaching, but it can also be used for safe sandboxing and general-purpose programming.
+Purr is a programming language framework, designed primarily for teaching, but it can also be used for safe sandboxing and general-purpose programming.

 ## The Concept

-As a programming language **framework**, Canel.és itself has no concrete syntax.
+As a programming language **framework**, Purr itself has no concrete syntax.
 Instead, it provides an intermediate format and semantics that can be used by different "interfaces" (syntaxes).
 These interfaces are called *layers*.

-A Canel.és layer is a program that implements facilities to support a programming language that runs on top of Canel.és intermediate format (the Core language).
+A Purr layer is a program that implements facilities to support a programming language that runs on top of Purr intermediate format (the Core language).
 Minimally a layer must provide at least a compiler, that translates source code in that language to a valid Core program: